norcams/docs-enduser/docs/shpc.rst

 The sHPC service offering in NREC differs slightly from the normal services.
-The purpose is to offer flavors for compute or memory hungry workloads and isolate them from hogging resources in the normal services.
+The purpose is to offer flavors for compute or memory hungry workloads and isolate them from impacting workloads in the normal services.

 * sHPC workloads are still sharing resources in the same way as in